microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 * What role do the misconfigured protections on some EFI vars play?

 * SMM_BWP does exist on PPT but is not reported to be used.
 Why hasn't the FW been updated in light of Speed Racer?
   - A: As mentioned above, PRx registers seem to offer equal protection.
+And there is FLOCKDN.

 * Why is the ME reported to be in MFG mode?